cemu-project/Cemu/README.md

 [![Build Process](https://github.com/cemu-project/Cemu/actions/workflows/build.yml/badge.svg)](https://github.com/cemu-project/Cemu/actions/workflows/build.yml)
 [![Discord](https://img.shields.io/discord/286429969104764928?label=Cemu&logo=discord&logoColor=FFFFFF)](https://discord.gg/5psYsup)

-This is the code repository of Cemu, a Wii U emulator that is able to run most Wii U games and homebrew in a playable state.
+This is the code repository of Cemu, a Wii U emulator that can run most Wii U games and homebrew in a playable state.
-It's written in C/C++ and is being actively developed with new features and fixes to increase compatibility, convenience and usability.
+It's written in C/C++ and is actively developed with new features and fixes to increase compatibility, convenience, and usability.

 Cemu is currently only available for 64-bit Windows and Linux devices.